rido-min/pnp-ppr-sample-spec/README.md

 3. Configure IoT Explorer to find the models and to interact with the device.
 4. Note that all the sample code are in the branch **pnp-preview-refresh** in each repo.

+Availabe quickstarts and tutorials:
-You can test the 5 quickstart with component-less Device SDK  (C, C#, Java, Node, Python) You can test the 2 quiclstart with Service SDK (Node, Python) You cam also test the 5 Tutorial with multi component devices (C#, Java, Node, Python)
+1. You can test the 5 quickstart with component-less Device SDK  (C, C#, Java, Node, Python)
+1. You can test the 2 quiclstart with Service SDK (Node, Python)
+1. You cam also test the 5 Tutorial with multi component devices (C#, Java, Node, Python)

 All quickstarts and tutorials are in the [IoT Plug and Play documentation](https://review.docs.microsoft.com/azure/iot-pnp/?branch=pr-en-us-121912)